What to do When an Accident Occurs in the Workplace

 Posted by: admin on March 23, 2017

 Accidents happen every day on worksites across the U.S., and they often involve heavy pieces of equipment like forklifts.
 According to OSHA, there were 4, 836 worker fatalities in 2015, which equals about 13 deaths per day.
-Amongst OSHA’s list of the top ten most frequently cited violations and hazards, powered industrial trucks were listed as number six.
-While accidents do happen, serious injuries and fatalities can be prevented and it’s important to have a plan in place for responding to accidents the right way.

 Creating Safety in the Workplace

 The Occupational Safety and Health Act was created to give all workers a safe workplace and reduce the number of annual injuries and fatalities.
 According to the act, all employers must provide employees with a safe work environment and protect them from hazards.
 They must also properly examine a workplace for safety, provide employees with tools and safety training in a language they can understand, and more.
 For a full list of employer responsibilities, go here.
-For the full list of employee rights, review the “Know Your Rights” section on this page.
+For employee rights, review the “Know Your Rights” section on this page.

 To further help create a safe workplace, OSHA suggests companies invest in a safety and health program.
 Investing in a top quality and cost-efficient forklift training program for employees can protect your business, your workers, and prevent costly fines.

-What to Do When an Accident Occurs
+What to Do When an Accident Happens at Work

 Even with these rights and responsibilities of employees and employers, accidents still happen and it’s important to understand how to respond.

 OSHA rules and guidelines are created to help supervisors and regular employees know what to do when an accident happens at work.
 It’s up to employers and safety-minded employees – which should be all employees – to keep up-to-date with the latest OSHA standards.
 With CertifyMe.net, you’re ensured that you’ll have the latest OSHA-approved training – because we keep current for you!